 In addition, there are the services of the subsidiaries of Lausitz Energie Bergbau AG.
 Transport- und Speditionsgesellschaft Schwarze Pumpe mbH (TSS GmbH), is a full-service provider for logistics, material and warehouse management.
 The planning and service company GMB GmbH provides industrial services in the fields of mining, engineering as well as electricity and heat generation.

-is the largest electricity producer in Slovakia, operating two nuclear, two coal-fired, 31 hydroelectric and two photovoltaic power plants, generating 72% of the country’s total electricity production.
-With installed capacity of 4,301 MWe, it is one of the largest electricity producers in Central and Eastern Europe.
-Its unique portfolio enables it to produce almost 90% of electricity without greenhouse gases, avoiding 15 million tons of carbon dioxide emissions every year.
+is the largest electricity producer in Slovakia, operating two nuclear, two thermal, 31 hydroelectric and two photovoltaic power plants, generating over 70% of the country’s total electricity production.
+With gross capacity of 4,081 MWe, it is one of the largest electricity producers in Central and Eastern Europe.
+Its unique portfolio enables it to supply up to 92.5% of electricity without greenhouse gases, avoiding 15 million tons of carbon dioxide emissions every year.
 Slovenské elektrárne also generates and sells heats and provides ancillary services to the power grid.

 Through its subsidiaries, the company sells electricity, gas, heat and energy services to final customers in Slovakia, Czech Republic and Poland, its client portfolio includes some of the largest industrial enterprises in the region.